RobertTalbert/linalg-diffeq/course-docs/mth302-w23-syllabus.md

 Different assignments in MTH 302 have different levels of acceptable collaboration.
 These are detailed below. **It's your job to read these carefully, know what is acceptable and what is not acceptable on each kind of assignment, and stay within bounds.**

 - On *Class Prep*, you are **allowed and encouraged to collaborate with others** as long as your  responses reflect your own understanding and are not merely copied from another.
 Remember, these are only graded on completeness and effort, and mistakes are not penalized.
-- On *Practice Sets* and *Miniprojects*, you are **allowed to engage in general discussions of strategy only, but no collaboration on the details of a problem are allowed.** Practice Set problems use randomized elements to ensure that no two students receive the exact same problem.
+- On *Practice Sets* and *Miniprojects*, you are **allowed to engage in general discussions of strategy only with others, but no collaboration on the details of a problem are allowed.** Practice Set problems use randomized elements to ensure that no two students receive the exact same problem.
 - On *Application/Analysis* sets, you **will work in groups during class time to start** on these sets but **they must be finished individually with no collaboration beyond what took place in class**.
 For example if you need to talk with one of your group members to clarify something they said during class, that is OK; but it is not OK to question that person further about work that didn't take place during class.
 - On *Skill Quizzes*, these are done in class and **no collaboration is allowed at all**.

+**Definition of "others" in these policies:** Collaboration with "others" includes current students in your section of MTH 302; students in other sections of MTH 302; former students from MTH 302; discussion-oriented websites like StackExchange or Reddit; and artificial intelligence applications such as ChatGPT.
+The intention here is that **the work you submit is your thinking, not someone else's.**

 There are two important exceptions to these rules:

 - *Technical* details about an assignment --- for example how to format an equation in Markdown, or getting general help on using Jupyter notebooks --- is fine to discuss in whatever level of detail you want with anyone else.
-- **You can ask me (Talbert) any question you want, about anything, at any time.** Getting help from the professor is not academically dishonest!
+- **You can ask me (Talbert) any question you want, about anything, at any time.** Getting help from the professor is not academic dishonesty!
 In case I cannot answer a question because it would reveal spoilers for the solution, I'll tell you so and it will be no big deal.

 PLEASE NOTE: **There's no need to be academically dishonest in MTH 302, because you can revise and resubmit.** Rather than cheat, *do your best, ask questions, and use the revision process* so that you really grow and learn in the course.